plain-JavaScript/plain-javascript.github.io/README.md

 2023-01-14 ~ We now have two repos of curated links and comments for you to check out!

+See also the [Discussions]( https://github.com/plain-JavaScript/plain-javascript.github.io/discussions ) page for more on the new repo.

 ## #noframework: https://plain-JavaScript.github.io/noframework ~ [![]( https://plain-JavaScript.github.io/assets/octicon.svg)]( https://github.com/plain-JavaScript/noframework )